On this page you will find:

 - Updates on the project of upgrading our water filling stations

-- Where to find our Water Filling Stations
+- Where to find and how to use our water filling stations

-Please note: With the exception for emergency services and Council Officers, the drawing of water supply through a hydrant standpipe is considered theft and hefty penalties apply.
+With the exception of emergency services and Council Officers, the drawing of water supply through a hydrant standpipe is considered theft and hefty penalties apply.

 To report the illegal use of water hydrant standpipes, please contact us immediately on (02) 4868 0888.